bahmutov/copi/README.md

 and then down two levels.
 Should discover most of the packages without spending more than a couple of seconds (if the cache of filenames is old or non-existent).

+To avoid going to NPM for nested dependencies, `copi` spins a simple read-only NPM registry server.
+Thus `npm install` command goes back to `copi` for additional packages, making sure we find those locally.

 ### Small print

 Author: Gleb Bahmutov &copy; 2016